nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

   You can run initially on the Ripple Emulator after selecting iOS as a debug target, but for detailed info on setting up the remotebuild agent for iOS, see [this topic](ios-guide.md).

-  The Ionic starter app should run correctly on iOS when the remotebuild agent is running on a Mac, and when Visual Studio is configured to connect to it.
+  The Ionic starter templates should run correctly on iOS when the remotebuild agent is running on a Mac (or a service like MacInCloud), and when Visual Studio is configured to connect to it.
 (The complete steps are outside the scope here.)

 ## Get your app running on Windows <a name="configWin10"></a>